filecoin-project/FIPs/FIPS/fip-direct-onboarding.md

 and `ProveReplicaUpdates2` (method 29).
 All three have alternatives already available on mainnet that should be used instead.

-This proposal requires a state migration to the market actor to add the new `ProviderSectors` mapping.
+This proposal requires a state migration to the market actor to add the new `ProviderSectors` mapping, and to add a sector number to and remove allocation ID from each `DealState`.
 Computing this mapping requires reading all sector metadata from the miner actor.

 This proposal requires a network upgrade to deploy the new built-in actor code.

 ## Test Cases

-To be provided with implementation (see below).
+To be provided with [implementation](#implementation).

 ## Security Considerations